zeroc00I/ReconNotes/Readme.md

 #### for Separating https & http
 	3. httpx(With Title),httprobe

-#### for Subdomains,cloud Services subdomains in js files,Use the Shannon Entropy
+#### for Subdomains,cloud Services subdomains in js files, Use the Shannon Entropy
   	4. SubDomainizer
 	5.Link Discovery by GoSpider|Hakrawler|Burp Suite Pro & use advance scope as keyword 'Twitch'

 #### Juicy Domains by Google,Crtsh,WayBackMachine